 The end of the ATP Challenger Tour season is close, but it’s not here yet by any means!
 Players will be in Houston to fight for ranking points and prize money before the end of the year.
-Who will win and who will fall?
-Read on to find out!
+Who will win and who will fall at the ATP Houston Challenger.

 Gonzalo Escobar vs Evan Zhu

 Escobar’s lefty game is very strong, as the Ecuadorian has a very heavy forehand.
 Zhu has a pretty good forehand, but not on the level of Escobar’s.
 This match will come down to whether the Zhu backhand can withstand the crosscourt exchanges between his forehand and the Escobar forehand.
 At the end of the day, Escobar will be able to push Zhu around the court and force him to play more defense than he would like.
 Escobar advances.